-Kiersten has been an educator for the past seventeen years.
+Kiersten has been an educator for the past nineteen years.
 After graduating from college, she taught photography (the old-school way, in a dark room) to middle and high school students in Yonkers, NY.
 She then taught third and fifth grade and served as the literacy coach at P.S.
 125, The Ralph Bunche School, in New York City, where she also coached the chess team.

 Kiersten started her doctoral work in Urban Education with a focus in Educational Policy at the City University of New York Graduate Center in 2005.
 She taught undergraduate and graduate level education courses at Hunter College and assisted professors in instructional technology activities at the CUNY Macaulay Honors College at Hunter and Baruch.